-An approved transfer request is a privilege.
-These transfers may be revoked by the receiving Campus Director for any of the following reasons:
+Transfers may be revoked by the receiving Campus Director for any of the following reasons:

-- student becomes a disruption to school operations: - 2. student becomes a detriment to the learning of other students; - 3. student has persistent disciplinary or attendance problems; - 4. lack of parental cooperation and support; - 5. changes in the facility and/or instructional capacity at the receiving school; - 6. falsification of residence, transfer, or enrollment documents; or - 7. other relevant factors as determined by the Campus Director.
+- changes in the facility and/or instructional capacity at the receiving school; - 2. falsification of residence, transfer, or enrollment documents; or - 3. other relevant factors as determined by the Campus Director.